What is Food Addiction: UPFA, Volume Addiction, and Trauma-Informed Recovery

 According to Gearhardt et al. (2023), the most addictive substances are Ultra-Processed Foods (UPFs).
 These are industrially produced items containing ingredients not found in home kitchens.

 While natural foods usually contain either carbohydrates or fats, UPFs combine both in equal proportions.
-As highlighted in a 2024 National Geographic article, this makes them highly bioavailable, triggering a dopamine response similar to nicotine.
+As highlighted in this 2024 National Geographic article, this makes them highly bioavailable, triggering a dopamine response similar to nicotine.
 This intersection of biology and industry also raises significant social justice issues regarding our food environment.
+However, my lived experience and what I see in my counselling clinic here in Australia is that many of us are addicted to any type of food, and want to continue eating no matter what we're eating.
+If this is your experience, you are not alone.

-A critical development in our understanding of recovery is Volume Addiction.
+A critical development in our understanding of food addiction is Volume Addiction.
 As Dr. Vera Tarman highlights in her 2025 research, "Volume addiction: introducing a novel phenotype within compulsive high-volume eating," some individuals are addicted not just to a substance, but to the sensation of physical fullness.

-She suggests there are different stages of food addiction, and treatment depends on your stage.
-While GLP-1 medications and bariatric surgery are becoming common for late-stage cases, Kessler notes that they are best used as adjunct tools alongside dietary modification and peer support.
+Tarman suggests there are different stages of food addiction, and treatment depends on your stage.
+While GLP-1 medications and bariatric surgery are becoming common for late-stage cases, Kessler, in his 2025 book Diet Drugs and Dopamine, notes that they are best used as adjunct tools alongside dietary modification and peer support.
+In my clinical practice, it's humbling to see the breadth of what people present with.
+For some, volume and portion size is not a concern; they are seeking freedom from dependency on specific food items.
+For many, volume is a big part of the recovery puzzle, and requires just as much support as looking at the effects of specific substances.

 Whether the addiction or the eating disorder came first determines the treatment pathway.
-This nuance is explored in the 2025 research on Abstinence-based treatment of Co-Morbid Eating Disorders and UPFA.
+This nuance is explored in the 2025 research on Abstinence-based treatment of Co-Morbid Eating Disorders and UPFA which advocates for an individually designed, person-centred approach to supporting individuals with food addiction.

 Food Addiction and Metabolic Health

 Food addiction can lead to ill metabolic health, and there is a strong correlation between food addiction and type 2 diabetes.
-Often, poor metabolic health is a route for people to enter recovery.
+Often, poor metabolic health and the ongoing questions around "how to stop eating and lose weight for good" is a route for people to enter recovery.
+The correlation between food addiction and metabolic health is now becoming more widely discussed, for example in Dr Rangan Chatterjee's podcast interview with food addiction expert Dr Jen Unwin The Food Addiction Crisis: Why Millions Can’t Stop Eating Sugar.

 In my practice, I utilise Internal Family Systems (IFS) to address the inner turmoil that people so often experience with addiction.
 IFS views addictive behaviours as a polarisation between two sets of "Protector" parts helping the person survive overwhelming emotional, nervous system and pain states.
 Examples of typical parts are:

-• The Firefighter (Bingeing Part): An impulsive part that uses food to "put out the fire" of emotional pain.
+• The Firefighter (Bingeing Part): An impulsive part that uses food to "put out the fire" of emotional pain and brings nervous system regulation.

 • The Manager (The Inner Critic): The voice that scolds you after a binge.